-Below are the steps for Naval Nuclear Laboratory’s (NNL) Pre-Employment Process.
+Below are the steps for the Naval Nuclear Laboratory’s Pre-Employment Process.
 Please be aware these steps may overlap even though they are presented sequentially.

-After accepting your job offer, there are several Action Items that need to be completed in addition to the steps listed above.
+After accepting you job offer, there are several action items that need to be completed in addition to the steps listed above.
 These items can be found under Step 1: Acceptance Decision.

 Step 1: Acceptance Decision